 - Use a kitchen scale.
 I cannot stress this enough - a kitchen scale is the only way to ensure accurate results.
 They are cheap and will make cleaning up SO much easier.

 - Properly measure flour.
-Accurate flour measurement is crucial for achieving the right cookie consistency.
-Avoid packing the flour into the measuring cup; instead, spoon the flour into the cup and level it off with a flat edge (if you don't have a kitchen scale).
-This prevents the flour from being too densely packed, leading to a lighter and tender cookie.
+Measuring flour accurately is crucial in achieving the right consistency and not drying out your cookies.
+If you don't have a scale, spoon the flour into a measuring cup and level it off with a knife.
+This prevents the flour from being too densely packed.

 - Room temperature ingredients.
-To ensure the best cookie texture and even baking, make sure your butter, eggs, and other dairy ingredients are at room temperature before starting the recipe.
-Room temperature ingredients blend more easily, resulting in a smoother dough and better incorporation of flavors.
+Make sure your butter, eggs, and other dairy ingredients are at room temperature before starting.
+Room temperature ingredients blend more easily, resulting in a better mixed dough & better incorporation of flavors.

 - Use an oven thermometer.
 Making sure your oven is calibrated correctly and is at the right temperature is incredibly important.
 If your oven runs hot, the cookies may spread too much too quickly.